ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 Use of  "cheat cs info" as part of the user input will save onto the newglobal
 $cs_info the datestamps of the engine and scripts, and they will be appended to any output from ^testoutput that occurs subsequently.

+Use of  bwinfo as part of the user input will  return a changed variable `bwinfo` which lists all words and the concepts marked for them A concept ~bwinfo_ignore if you define it will  have concepts NOT to show here.

 If you pass in a variable { $language : xxxx } then cs will change to that language for the call.
 This only works for languages not requiring